 London Gatwick LGW – UK

-If a passenger is not travelling with an infant, they need to comply with the 100ml ruling.
-Any remaining expressed milk would need to go in the hold.
+If a passenger is not travelling with an infant, they are permitted to bring up to 2 litres of breastmilk.

 London Heathrow LHR -UK

-Expressed breast milk over 100ml must go in the hold if the child is not travelling.
+Expressed breast milk over 100ml is permitted even if the child is not travelling up to a maximum limit of 2000ml/ 2 litres.
 You can bring dry ice, but in a small amount and you will be asked to explain the reasoning behind this.
 However at LHR, there is no need to bring dry ice with you as they have an agreement with the retailers, that once you are airside you can get the ice for free.
 Make sure you contact the airport before hand so you can make sure your milk is correctly packaged for the hold.